 - Call your family or pediatric dentist for immediate attention.
 Early stabilization is the best chance for the tooth to reattach itself.

 Most patients lose a separator during their treatment.
 Do not worry about losing a separator, but please call or text our office to see if it needs to be replaced.

 Sore Teeth/Discomfort with Orthodontic Treatment

-Right after you get your braces, and sometimes after you have an adjustment appointment, your teeth and mouth will feel sore.
-To alleviate the pain, you may take acetaminophen or other non-aspirin pain relievers while you adjust to your new braces.
+Right after you get your appliance, and sometimes after you have an adjustment appointment, your teeth and mouth will feel sore.
+To alleviate the pain, you may take acetaminophen or other non-aspirin pain relievers while you adjust to your new appliance.
 You can also gargle lukewarm saltwater, which is a mixture of one teaspoon of salt dissolved in eight ounces of water.
 A warm wash cloth or a heating pad may also reduce the soreness in your jaws.